EddBeltran/college-website/readme.md

-# College website
+# College Website
-This website was created in 2015 for a local college in Zimapan Hidalgo called UTMZ (Universidad Tecnologica Minera de Zimapán).
+This website was initially created in 2015 for a local college in Zimapan, Hidalgo, México called UTMZ (Universidad Tecnologica Minera de Zimapán).
+This porject helped me a lot to understand the main principles of web development.

 ## Technologies:
 * HTML